 Depending on the topical application of your blend, you will want to add some carrier/base oil.
 When creating a therapeutic essential oil blend, you may want to use about 28 drops of essential oil to 1/2 oz. of carrier/base oil such as fractionated coconut oil.
 When creating a body massage blend, you will want to use a total of about 50 drops of essential oils to 4 oz. of carrier/base oil such as fractionated coconut oil.
 Remember to store your fragrant creation in dark-colored glass bottles.

-Information on this page from AromaTools' Modern Essentials.
+The information on this page is from AromaTools'